protolambda/mergemock/README.md

 Mocking the consensus client is more involved.
 As the driver of the execution engine, it needs to be more intelligent with it's requests.

-The general idea is to simulate the slots and epochs of configurable intervals and lengths.
+The general idea is to simulate slots and epochs of configurable intervals and lengths.
 With a basic slot cycle, the rest of the behaviour can be defined to occur based on some probability factor.

 The most difficult method to model will likely be `engine_executePayload` since it can't just use random transactions.
 To actually provide a "real" chain to the execution engine, it will probably be best if `mergemock` also maintains a copy of the chain and applies transfer txs to it to get a new transition.

+#### Rough Order of Operation
+1. Slot begins.
+2. Determine if `mergemock` will propose this slot.
+3. If yes, call `engine_preparePayload`.
+    3a.
+After a short period of time, call `engine_getPayload`.
+4. If no, generate an `ExecutionPayload` and call `engine_executePayload`.
+    4a.
+Call `engine_consensusValidated`.
+5. `engine_forkchoiceUpdated` is called.
+    * Question: Is this called at this poitn to update the head to the parent block (if proposing) and to the newly exeucted block if not?

 #### Probability Configuration